-Eurofound just published a report including key findings on the long-term care (LTC) workforce and policy recommendations to address labour shortages and improve working conditions.
+Eurofound published a report with key findings on the long-term care (LTC) workforce and policy recommendations to address labour shortages and improve working conditions.

 Due to the demographic changes and the impact of COVID-19 on LTC, the workforce demand is steadily increasing, and is likely to continue growing in the years to come.